Macy's

 One key takeaway was that successful brands in China don’t lead with selling, they lead with storytelling, using narratives that reflect personal values and social identity.

-I also found that consumers are highly comfortable navigating digital ecosystems, expecting seamless experiences across content, commerce, and social interaction within a single platform.
+I also found that consumers are highly comfortable navigating digital ecosystems, expecting seamless experiences across content, commerce and social interaction within a single platform.

-These insights led us to position Macy's as a curated lifestyle platform rather than a traditional department store
+These insights led us to position Macy's as a curated lifestyle platform rather than a traditional department store.

 This shifted the focus towards discovery and emotional engagement, helping users understand not just what a brand offers, but why it matters.
 Based on this, we identified three key challenges Macy's might face.

-Challenge 1
+CHALLENGE 1

 Low Cultural Relevance